PennLINC/aslprep/README.rst

 ************************************************

-ASLPrep is largely based on fMRIPrep, as ASL processing is very similar to fMRI processing.
+ASLPrep is largely based on fMRIPrep, as ASL processing is very similar to fMRI processing. fMRIPrep is developed by a larger group and receives more regular feedback on its workflow, so we (the ASLPrep developers) try to update ASLPrep in line with fMRIPrep.

+ASLPrep and fMRIPrep are both part of the NiPreps community.

-There are several crucial differences though:
+There are several crucial differences between ASL and fMRI processing, which must be accounted for in ASLPrep:

 1. ASL processing does not include slice timing correction.
    Instead, post-labeling delays are shifted based on the slice timing when CBF is calculated.